merenlab/merenlab.org/publications/index.md

     <a href="/images/pubs/little_et_al_2024.png"><img src="/images/pubs/little_et_al_2024.png" style="max-width: 100px; max-height: 80px; width: auto; border: none; height: auto; margin: 0 auto; display: block; transform: translateY(15%);"/></a>
     </div>
     <div class="pub-highlights">
-    <span style="display: inline-block; padding-bottom: 5px;">- A study that discovers three distinct taxa that encode over 50 respiratory reductases per genome that enable the use of a diverse array of metabolites as electron acceptors, establishing a respiratory strategy that utilizes the metabolite pool of the anaerobic human gut environment.</span><br><span style="display: inline-block; padding-bottom: 5px;">- An application of <a href="https://anvio.org/help/main/workflows/ecophylo/" target="_blank">EcoPhylo</a> to recover reductases from genomes and explain their phylogeny.</span><br><span style="display: inline-block; padding-bottom: 5px;">- A news article on this work from Matt Wood is also available <a href="https://biologicalsciences.uchicago.edu/news/surprisingly-resourceful-ways-bacteria-thrive-human-gut" target="_blank">here</a>.</span>
+    <span style="display: inline-block; padding-bottom: 5px;">- A study that discovers three distinct taxa that encode over fifty respiratory reductases per genome that enable the use of a diverse array of metabolites as electron acceptors, establishing a respiratory strategy that utilizes the metabolite pool of the anaerobic human gut environment.</span><br><span style="display: inline-block; padding-bottom: 5px;">- An application of <a href="https://anvio.org/help/main/workflows/ecophylo/" target="_blank">EcoPhylo</a> to recover reductases from genomes and explain their phylogeny.</span><br><span style="display: inline-block; padding-bottom: 5px;">- A news article on this work from Matt Wood is also available <a href="https://biologicalsciences.uchicago.edu/news/surprisingly-resourceful-ways-bacteria-thrive-human-gut" target="_blank">here</a>.</span>
     </div>
     </div>
     <span class="pub-journal"> 📚 <b>Nature Microbiology</b>, 9:55-69 | 🔍 <a href="http://scholar.google.com/scholar?hl=en&q=Dietary-+and+host-derived+metabolites+are+used+by+diverse+gut+bacteria+for+anaerobic+respiration" target="_blank">Google Scholar</a> | 🔗 <a href="https://doi.org/10.1038/s41564-023-01560-2" target="_blank">doi:10.1038/s41564-023-01560-2</a></span>